Arsenal, Napoli, Frankfurt advance in Europa League

 OTHER GAMES

+A scoreless draw with Galatasaray was enough for Benfica to get through due to a 2-1 away win in Turkey.

+Russia’s Krasnodar advanced on the away goals rule after a 1-1 draw at Bayer Leverkusen.

-Patson Daka netted twice and Xaver Schlager and Munas Dabbur added one each for Salzburg to erase a 2-1 deficit from the first leg and put Salzburg into the next round with a 5-2 aggregate victory over Club Brugge.
+Patson Daka netted twice and Xaver Schlager and Munas Dabbur added one each for Salzburg to beat Club Brugge 4-0 and advance 5-2 on aggregate.

 Valencia went through 3-0 on aggregate after beating Celtic 1-0 at home.

-Dinamo Zagreb routed Viktoria Plzen 3-0 for a result that comfortably secured a spot in the next round for the Croatian side after losing 2-1 in the first leg.
+Dinamo Zagreb routed Viktoria Plzen 3-0 for a result that overturned a 2-1 loss in the first leg.

 Two goals from Sardar Azmoun helped Zenit St. Petersburg overcome Fenerbahce 3-1 to make it through 3-2 overall.